Sustainability and Fuel Poverty Strategy

 -

-To work with the community to enable resident-led change in carbon footprint reduction and creating greener neighbourhoods, through initiatives such as local growing projects and community kitchen areas, we will:
+We will work with the community to support resident-led action to reduce carbon footprints and create greener neighbourhoods.
+This includes initiatives such as local growing projects and community kitchen areas.
+We will:

 - provide information to residents on ways to make sustainable choices and support residents who want to work towards green outcomes.
-We will support residents to take an active role and to implement community-led initiatives linked to raising awareness and increasing sustainability on our estates
+We will support residents to take an active role in improving their communities.
+This includes helping them lead local initiatives that raise awareness and promote sustainability on our estates.

 - research opportunities for grants and support residents to seek funding for improvements to their own estates